KellyTTan/Documentation/ctagold/documentation/ctagold_vulnerabilities.md

 - CSP adds a layer of security to detect and mitigate certain types of attacks including:
     - XXS
     - Data Injection
-- Can be used to specify which sources are allowed.
+- Can be used to specify which sources are allowed
 - Can restrict content by specifying server origins and script endpoints
 #### Preventions:
 - Set `Content-Securirty-Policy` to the correct values to control what resources the user is allowed to load for the page